-SECTION 3: LEVEL 1 AND LEVEL 2 DESIGN TABLE
+SECTION 3: DESIGN TABLE

-The major design goal for wet ponds in Virginia is to maximize nutrient removal.
+The major design goal for Wet Ponds in Virginia is to maximize nutrient removal.
 To this end, designers may choose to go with the baseline design (Level 1) or choose an enhanced design (Level 2) that maximizes nutrient removal.
-The basic criteria for the two levels of wet pond design are shown in Table 14.3 below.
+The basic criteria for the two levels of wet pond design are shown in Table 14.2 below.
+At this point, there is no runoff volume reduction credit for wet ponds.